-- 1. A historic inventory survey was completed in the 1970's by Lowcountry Council of Governments and by the Chamber of Commerce in the 1980's.
-The Preservation Commission has since updated the survey.
-This also provides information to the SHPO as it reviews projects requiring OCRM permits or those receiving federal funding to ensure that State's historic resources are protected from adverse impacts.
-Protection of historic sites ultimately is the responsibility of local government. - 2.
-Enforce the preservation ordinance in order to control demolition of historic resources and to limit demolition to only those buildings whose structural integrity has been determined to be in a condition beyond viable repairs. - 3.
-Provide additional incentives, such as the Bailey Bill, through the preservation ordinance to encourage compatible new development and adaptive re-use of existing structures. - 4.
-Enforce design regulations in the now established 'Historic Overlay District' which include more than just the specific properties in either of the national historic districts.
+1. A historic inventory survey was completed in the 1970's by Lowcountry Council of Governments and by the Chamber of Commerce in the 1980's.
+The Preservation Commission is presently updating the survey.
+This will also provide information to SHPO as it reviews projects requiring OCRM permits or those receiving federal funding to ensure that State's historic resources are protected from adverse impacts.
+Protection of historic sites ultimately is the responsibility of local government.

+2. Enforce the preservation ordinance in order to control demolition of historic resources and to limit demolition to only those buildings whose structural integrity has been determined to be in a condition beyond viable repairs.

+3. Provide additional incentives through the preservation ordinance to encourage compatible new development and adaptive re-use of existing structures.

+4. Create an Overlay District with design regulations in the areas of historic concentration not included in either of the national historic districts.
 This includes provisions to control demolition, incentives to encourage appropriate new infill development and rehabilitation of and additions to existing buildings.
-Design Guidelines need to be incorporated for historic preservation needs and requirements.
+Design Guidelines appropriate for these areas need to be incorporated for historic preservation needs and requirements.